Handling IPN (Instant Payment Notification)

 3. Verify the amount

-Always check that the amount from the IPN matches the order amount in your database:
+Always check that the amount in the IPN matches the order amount in your database:

 $order = getOrderByTransactionId($data['id']);